-Just as with the MRFF's demands, your directive is unsupported by the law, and is, in fact, unconstitutional.
-We request you immediately rescind your unlawful directive and take immediate steps to clarify your policy to comport with the United States Constitution and federal law.
+Just as with the MRFF's demands, Mr. Greene's directive is unsupported by the law, and is, in fact, unconstitutional.
+We request you immediately rescind the unlawful directive and take immediate steps to clarify your policy to comport with the United States Constitution and federal law.